 Inline Skating Increases Body Flexibility

-As we have talked about in the second benefits of inline skating, inline skating needs many muscles working at the same time.
+As we have talked about in the second benefit of inline skating, inline skating needs many muscles working at the same time.
 Besides, we also need more parts of the body when we are inline skating, like swinging the arms to keep balance and get speed, pushing hard by your feet to get more power going forward, etc. When we do some inline skating tricks, there would be much more.

 Inline Skating Is Helpful for Sleep Quality

 Good sleep quality is very important for health.
 But how to get it?
-12 tips from the Division of Sleep Medicine at Harvard Medical School and WGBH Educational Foundation tells that exercise can help us fall asleep faster and sleep more soundly as long as it’s done at the right time.
+12 tips from the Division of Sleep Medicine at Harvard Medical School and WGBH Educational Foundation tell that exercise can help us fall asleep faster and sleep more soundly as long as it’s done at the right time.
 And inline skating is just one of those exercises that enhance your sleep.
 You practice inline skating for some minutes just several hours before you go to bed, and you will sleep well.

 Inline Skating Deals with Stress

 Stress is a kind of natural experience in our lives, but it can bring us some negative reactions.
-So we need to get some skills for coping with the stress.
+So we need to get some skills for coping with stress.
 Personally, I would choose moving outside on my inline skates, because activities will significantly reduce the muscle tension and prompt the body to produce the endorphins.
 You must know that endorphins are chemicals to help us feel good.
 And then stress is just gone.